microsoftgraph/microsoft-graph-docs/concepts/quick_start_faq.md

 - [Microsoft Authentication Library for JavaScript](https://github.com/AzureAD/microsoft-authentication-library-for-js)

 ## Microsoft Graph API
-Questions about coding for the Microsoft Graph API
+This section answers questions about coding applications that use Microsoft Graph APIs.

 ### I didn’t get an email and I see no errors or exceptions.
 Why didn't this work?